-The online furniture retailer has become a giant in the industry thanks to their huge selection of home furnishings across just about every category, and the (fairly) reasonable prices they offer.
+The popular online store has become a giant in the industry thanks to its huge selection and (fairly) reasonable prices across just about every category of home furnishings.

 But while Wayfair is certainly convenient, it’s far from ideal.